 Seminars & demonstrations

-The Festival offers an exciting and varied range of seminars and demonstrations that run throughout the day.
+We’ve got an exciting and varied range of seminars and talks that run throughout the day.
 Themes include livestock husbandry, land management, food production and business.

 The full programme can be found on the Programme of Events page.